Please use a recent version of Google Chrome, Mozilla Firefox, Safari or Microsoft Edge to get the most out of the experience.

 Translink, the public transport network of Vancouver, Canada piloted the use of copper as a solution against COVID-19.
 Because of its antiviral properties, the material proved to effectively kill bacteria.
 Working towards a follow up trial on a larger scale, Translink shared the results in a webinar.

-Co-Aps is a recently launched mobile application, that helps reduce the spread of COVID-19 by managing density in public transport and public spaces.
+Co-Aps is a recently launched mobile app, that helps reduce the spread of COVID-19 by managing density in public transport and public spaces.

 There are many “unsung heroes” in times like these, and we recognise that our public transport professionals are some of them.